Can taking antibiotics cause an increase in anxiety and its symptoms, including causing panic attacks?

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including anxiety and antibiotics.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Anxiety and Antibiotics.

 1. Cunha, John H. “Common Side Effects of Amoxil (Amoxicillin) Drug Center.”
 RxList, 16 Jan.
 2019, www.rxlist.com/amoxicillin-side-effects-drug-center.htm#overview.